 Asian Pear Tree Care

 These trees prefer rich soils with good drainage.
 Loam or a sandy loam is best, though they also can tolerate clay if it's not too dense to drain.
 A slightly acidic to neutral soil pH is ideal.
 One year before planting, test the soil pH.
 If it needs to be increased, add lime into the top seven inches of soil.
 If it needs to be decreased, add sulfur.
 Contact your local county extension service about conducting a soil sample.

 Temperature and Humidity

-Expect your first Asian pear harvest in the second or third year.
-Harvest when the fruit color changes to yellow or bronze-green with tiny caramel-colored flecks.
+Expect your first Asian pear harvest in the tree's second or third year.
+Harvest when the fruit color changes to yellow or copper-green with tiny caramel-colored flecks.
 This will occur from late summer to fall, depending on variety and climate.
 Some fallen fruits around the tree indicate that the pears are ripe and ready for harvesting.
 Ripe pears will come off the branches easily.

 Propagating Asian Pear Trees